Modulos/data_copilot/README.rst

 Maintaining and Updating
 ------------------------

-Running Data Copilot in the Docker setup can be done by either running `make run` or `make run-dev` in the dev setup hot-reloading is activated for your code.
+Running Data Copilot in the Docker setup can be done by either running `make run` or `make run-dev`.
+In the dev setup hot-reloading is activated for your code.

 To reset the databse you can run `make reset-db` in the root directory of the repository.
 This will drop all tables and create them again.